 A programme such as Mailchimp has many pre-made templates to choose from and will help you enormously with the design procedure.
 Other top email marketing platforms include Constant Contact, Sales Panda and Rapid Mail

 Here are some top tips on creating a successful design.

 ?
 Give your users the choice to open HTML and text versions.

 ?
 Try to keep the message short to minimise the scrolling.

 ?
-Be sparing with colours, to many are off putting.
+Be sparing with colours, too many are off-putting.

 ?
 Don’t use large images, small images are better where relevant so let your text do the talking.

 ?
 Make good use of the top section of your email as this is prime space to convey your message.

 ?
 Ensure your call to action is clear and prominent and that your users know exactly what they are to do.

 ?
 Make sure your message is easily scannable as users will not spend time reading every word.